Cloud Science

 Let’s more elaborate on how to use Device as a Service for your business.

-XYZ Corp is a medium-sized business with 200 employees.
-Instead of purchasing and managing their fleet of laptops for their employees, they decide to subscribe to a Device as a Service offering from a third-party provider, TechSolutions Inc.
+XYZ Corp is medium-sized company employing 200 employees.
+Instead of purchasing and managing their fleet of laptops for their employees, they decide to go for Device as a Service option from a third party, TechSolutions Inc.

 Why is DaaS Becoming Famous?

-Let see what are the factors that contribute to the growing popularity of Device as a Service (DaaS)
+Let have a good look at what are the factors that contribute to the growing popularity of Device as a Service (DaaS)

 1. Cost Efficiency